Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 Cybersecurity professionals know malicious hackers’ tactics, techniques, and procedures.
 The cyber threat landscape constantly evolves, from phishing emails to botnets to ransomware, as attackers find new ways to breach networks and compromise systems.
 But there’s an emerging hybrid threat that cybersecurity teams must be aware of: the Thoughtnet.

-The Thoughtnet is an emerging threat that synthesizes elements of traditional cybersecurity attacks with narrative attacks and automated disinformation campaigns.
+The Thoughtnet is an emerging threat that synthesizes elements of traditional cybersecurity attacks with narrative attacks and automated narrative attack campaigns.
 It’s a complex network of social media bots and sock puppet accounts deeply embedded in online communities associated with specific target audiences.
 The controlling entities behind these accounts activate them in coordination to monitor the conversation and identify opportune moments to inject chosen narratives or content, creating the illusion of organic grassroots support.
 By exploiting these groups’ trust and social dynamics, Thoughtnets can ‘launder’ false or misleading narratives, manipulating authentic community members into spreading them far and wide.
 This blending of automation and psychological manipulation makes the Thoughtnet a potent tool for shaping beliefs and behavior, but it is also a highly complex challenge for defenders.

 1. Have digital personas aligning with a target audience,